experteer/simple_po_parser/README.md

 ### Hash format

 A PO message is parsed into a hash with meaningful keys for each type of line.
- The values are strings, if only one line of such content was parsed, otherthise it's an array of strings.
+ The values are strings if only one line of such content was parsed, otherwise it's an array of strings.
 Each string is representing one line of content in the PO file.

 ```ruby